cloudsoft/aws-cfn-connector-for-terraform/docs/developer-guide.md

 * Being more forgiving of transient network errors where possible (eg when checking status of a long-running command execution)

+And technical debt:

+* The build insists on overwriting the `docs/` folder, even if the `README.md` exists, ever since upgrading `cfn`.
+  Seems it is `cfn generate` which does this, with no option to disable it.

 Contributions are welcome!